roy-ganz/todo_rotomy/README.md

 However if you plan a big project, it's important to split up your Rust project into separate crates to keep compilation time sane.
 The `#[derive(Toql)` adds _a lot_ of code to your structs.

+## License
+Todo-rotomy is distributed under the terms of both the MIT license and the Apache License (Version 2.0).